pwm/nix-home/readme.md

 ### VSCode

-Note to self: Always run it from the cli, ie. `code` and not by clicking the icon in the dock.
+Always run it from the cli, ie. `code` and not by clicking the icon in the dock.
 This way env vars will be present.